zcyy0/Long-horizon-agent-rl-craftax/project_report.md

 What can each one not learn?
 And what does it take to measure the difference honestly?*

+This report is self-contained: sections 1–2 give the question and the design decisions, section 3 gives every result, and the appendix gives the exact contracts and formulas for the four things whose details decide whether the comparison is fair — the action menu, the world model, the semi-Markov PPO objective, and the distillation objective.
+The [README](README.md) is the short version.

 ---

 ## 1. Motivation